 Please note: Should you be successful in obtaining a study permit, upon arrival in Canada you must prove that you can support yourself, and the family member who come with you, while you are in Canada.
 Minimum funds needed to support yourself as a student includes both tuition and living expenses.
 As such, we strongly recommend that you pay tuition and fees before you arrive in Canada.
 For more information on proof of financial support, please review the guidelines provided on the Canadian Government’s website here.

 The generosity of donors over time has made it possible for Acadia Divinity College to offer significant scholarship and bursaries to its students.
 Our financial assistance program ensures that every eligible student receives support every year.

 ADC has two types of internal financial aid available to new students:

 Entrance Scholarship: Awarded to applicants who have achieved the equivalent of an 80% average in their final year of high school or a minimum Cumulative Grade Point Average of 3.5 on their most recently completed degree.
 This scholarship is valued at $4,330 per year for the normal duration of the program you are accepted into.

 Bursaries: For students who do not qualify for the Entrance Scholarship, once offered admission, they are invited to apply for financial aid bursaries.
 Amounts vary depending on the level of study.

 Please note that we do not offer full scholarships.
 For more information on Scholarships and Bursaries, and their eligibility requirements, please visit our website here.

 Payment of Fees

-You can pay your student fees via cheque, money order, bank transfer, bank draft, or traveler’s cheques.
-We strongly encourage you to- pay your fees before you arrive in Canada.
-You can contact Acadia University about fees at (902) 585-1297 or email, email@example.com
+You can pay your student fees via cheque, money order, bank transfer, bank draft, or traveller’s cheques.
+We strongly encourage you to pay your fees before you arrive in Canada.
+You can contact Acadia University Student Accounts about fees at (902) 585-1297 or email, email@example.com